Founding Farmers delivering meals to all 8 DC wards and rehiring over 250 employees

 WASHINGTON — A well-known D.C. restaurant group is going above and beyond the challenges of a pandemic.

+"If we're all in this together that means all of us," Founding Farmer co-owner Dan Simons said.
+"There are several parts of the city where there's just not great access to really good, fresh food.
+Even though we are doing curbside pickup, not everyone has transportation to where my restaurant is in D.C.
+Everybody deserves access to fresh good food."

-On top of making food more accessible, the new market and grocery located at the Farmers & Distillers D.C. location will hire back over 250 of its laid-off employees.
+On top of making food more accessible, the new market and grocery located at the Farmers & Distillers D.C. location will hire back over 250 of its laid-off employees; Simons said he laid off 1,100 employees at his four locations.

-The Farmers Restaurant Group said they saw a need to give back when they couldn’t find delivery partners that could meet their delivery requirements to serve all of DC’s 8 wards -- especially in Wards 7 and 8 -- where some couldn't find adequate grocery carriers.
+The Farmers Restaurant Group said they saw a need to give back when they couldn’t find delivery partners that could meet their delivery requirements to serve all of D.C.'s eight wards -- especially in Wards 7 and 8 -- where some couldn't find adequate grocery carriers.

 Instead of waiting for one, the team decided to create their own.